City of Sculpture

 A monument to the optimism of those who plant all kinds of seeds, Who Sows is one of Clarence Shaler’s later works.

-BACKGROUND: This statue spent 30 years in a basement after University of Wisconsin professor labeled it “inferior art.”
+This statue spent 30 years in a basement after University of Wisconsin professors labeled it “inferior art.”
 For another 15 years it was placed in an isolated spot overlooking the fields of University Farms near Arlington, Wisconsin.
 Waupun historians recognized the value of the piece and petitioned to bring it to the City of Waupun where it was dedicated in August of 1995.

 Shaler created this young family out of respect for the optimism that helped his parents and other settlers to forge ahead in the untamed wilderness of America.

 Since its dedication in 1940, The Pioneers has been a well-loved landmark at Waupun’s Wilcox Park.
 Shaler sculpted this piece in memory of his mother’s steadfast dedication to her family and the toilsome pioneer lifestyle.

 Wilcox Park, 404 S. Watertown Street